-Born in 1971, Michael grew up just outside of Fergus in Wellington County, Ontario, where he still lives with his family.
-Michael is married to Carrie Davidson and they have three sons, William, Alistair and Cameron.
+Born in 1971, Michael grew up just outside of Fergus in Wellington County, Ontario.
+In 2002, Michael married Carrie Davidson.
+They have three sons, William, Alistair and Cameron.
 They live just outside of Fergus.